swcarpentry/shell-novice/_episodes/04-pipefilter.md

 Nelle has run her samples through the assay machines and created 17 files in the `north-pacific-gyre` directory described earlier.
-As a quick check, starting from her home directory, Nelle types:
+As a quick check, starting from the `shell-lesson-data` directory, Nelle types:

 ~~~
 $ cd north-pacific-gyre